sssubik/sssubik.github.io/_posts/2021-05-27-Cardano-development.md

 categories: [Blockchain, Cardano]
 tags: [plutus]     # TAG names should always be lowercase
 ---
 ## Wanna Learn Cardano?
-Following are the upto date resources for Cardano
+Following are the up to date resources for Cardano

 ### Learn Haskell:
 First to familiarize with Haskell: